17721250181/IT-Project-team56-Questify/README.md

-# Questify - OOSD Question Bank System
+# Questify – OOSD Question Bank System

 A full-stack web application built as part of the OOSD course project.
 It provides a collaborative platform for students to create, share, answer, and review questions while engaging in active learning.

-**Tech Stack:**

-- **Frontend:** React (Vite)
-- **Backend:** Django REST Framework
-- **Database:** SQLite
+---

 ## Table of Contents